cmolodo/covid-19/README.md

 Disclaimer on website: "Data posted each day are always preliminary and subject to change.
 More information may become available as individual case investigations are completed."

+As of 2020-06-24, Orange County significantly changed its display and the counts of testing and cases, removing the previously-available tables.
+Unfortunately, the display only includes numbers back to 2020-04-26.
+Numbers have been back-updated to that point, but may be incorrect before that.
+*  Removed the daily cases by date reported, replaced with daily cases by specimen collection date.
+Daily cases by date reported will continue to be tracked based on the dashboard daily number, but will no longer be back-updated.
+*  Number of cumulative cases significantly modified (down).
+*  Cumulative test counts switched from date reported to specimen collection date, numbers significantly lower.

 #### Placer County
 https://www.placer.ca.gov/6448/Cases-in-Placer
 Live data entered as of 2020-03-19, backfilled using JHU data, press releases, and WaybackMachine archive snapshots.
 Note that new data is only guaranteed to be released Mon/Wed/Fri.